liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/06-updating-the-resources-importer-configuration-and-content/01-updating-the-importer-intro.markdown

 [TOC levels=1-4]

-The Resources Importer is now an OSGi module bundled with @product@, so you don't have to download the Resources Importer separately.
+The Resources Importer is now an OSGi module bundled with @sharepoint@, so you don't have to download the Resources Importer separately.
 The following components have been updated and are the focus of this section: